-Endometrial ablation procedures vary by the method used to remove your endometrium.
+Endometrial ablation procedures vary by the method used to remove or destroy the endometrium.
 Options include:

-- Free-flowing hot fluid.
-Heated saline fluid is circulated within the uterus for about 10 minutes.
-An advantage of this method is that it can be performed in women who have an irregular-shaped uterus from abnormal tissue growth — such as intracavity lesions or uterine fibroids — that distorts the uterus.
+- Hydrothermal ablation.
+Fluid is inserted into the uterus and heated for about 10 minutes.
+The heat destroys the uterine lining.
+An advantage of this method is that it can be performed in someone who has an irregular-shaped uterus from altered tissue growth.
+Misshaping of the uterus can occur from conditions such as lesions inside the uterus or uterine fibroids.

-- Radiofrequency.
-A special instrument unfurls a flexible ablation device inside the uterus.
-The device transmits radiofrequency energy that vaporizes the endometrial tissue in one to two minutes.
+- Radiofrequency ablation.
+A special instrument opens a flexible, triangular device inside the uterus.
+The ablation device sends out radiofrequency energy that destroys the uterine lining in 1 to 2 minutes.
 The device is then removed from the uterus.

 After the procedure

 - Cramps.
-You may have menstrual-like cramps for a few days.
-Over-the-counter medications such as ibuprofen or acetaminophen can help relieve cramping.
+You may have period-like cramps for a few days.
+Nonprescription pain-relief medicine such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) can help relieve cramping.

 - Vaginal discharge.
 A watery discharge, mixed with blood, may occur for a few weeks.
 The discharge is typically heaviest for the first few days after the procedure.